Peru stock photos, images & pictures

-Unique peru finds from our Signature collection
+Unique Peru finds from our Signature collection

-iStock’s ever-growing Signature collection features millions of authentic images—including these awe-inspiring peru images—that you won’t find on any other stock site.
+iStock’s ever-growing Signature collection features millions of authentic images—including these awe-inspiring Peru images—that you won’t find on any other stock site.

 The Sacred Valley of the Incas or Urubamba Valley is a valley in the Andes of Peru, close to the Inca capital of Cusco and below the ancient sacred city of Machu Picchu.
 The valley is generally understood to include everything between Pisac and Ollantaytambo, parallel to the Urubamba River, or Vilcanota River or Wilcamayu, as this Sacred river is called when passing through the valley.
 It is fed by numerous rivers which descend through adjoining valleys and gorges, and contains numerous archaeological remains and villages.
 The valley was appreciated by the Incas due to its special geographical and climatic qualities.
 It was one of the empire's main points for the extraction of natural wealth, and the best place for maize production in Peru.http://bem.2be.pl/IS/peru_380.jpg

-Most popular peru photos
+Most popular Peru photos

 These eye-catching photos have a recognizable quality and universal appeal that connects with audiences everywhere.